Can You Make Dishcloths With Acrylic Yarn?

 What Kind of Yarn Do You Use for Dishcloths?

 I always use a cotton based yarn for my crochet dishcloths, washcloths, and dishtowels.
-This gives me the best absorbency and ability to scrub dishes and other things that need cleaning with them.
+This gives me the best absorbency and ability to scrub debris and grime off dishes and other things that need cleaning with them.

 Bamboo blends are also another option that can be used, but cotton is my go-to yarn for making dishcloths.